 In the opinion of management, the accompanying unaudited interim consolidated financial statements of the Company contain all adjustments (consisting of only normal recurring adjustments) necessary to present fairly the financial position of the Company as of the dates and for the periods presented.
 Accordingly, these consolidated statements should be read in conjunction with the financial statements and notes thereto for the year ended December 31, 2019 included in the 2019 Annual Report on Form 10-K filed by the Company with the SEC.
-The results of operations for the six months ended June 30, 2020 are not necessarily indicative of the results to be expected for any future period or for the full 2020 fiscal year.
+The results of operations for the nine months ended September 30, 2020 are not necessarily indicative of the results to be expected for any future period or for the full 2020 fiscal year.

-- b.
+- 2. Basis of Presentation and Significant Accounting Policies (continued). - b.
 PRINCIPLES OF CONSOLIDATION.
 The consolidated financial statements include the Company's accounts and those of its whollyowned subsidiary, Catalyst Pharmaceuticals Ireland, Ltd. ("Catalyst Ireland").
 All intercompany accounts and transactions have been eliminated in consolidation.
 Catalyst Ireland was organized in 2017. - c.
 USE OF ESTIMATES.
 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results could differ from those estimates. - d.
 CASH AND CASH EQUIVALENTS.
 The Company considers all highly liquid instruments purchased with an original maturity of three months or less to be cash equivalents.
 Cash equivalents consist mainly of money market funds and U.S Treasuries.
 The Company has substantially all of its cash and cash equivalents deposited with one financial institution.
 These amounts at times may exceed federally insured limits. - e.
 INVESTMENTS.
 The Company invests in high credit-quality instruments in order to obtain higher yields on its cash available for investments.
-At June 30, 2020 and December 31, 2019, investments consisted of U.S. Treasuries.
+At September 30, 2020, investments consisted of short-term bond funds and U.S. Treasuries.
+At December 31, 2019, investments consisted of U.S. Treasuries.
 Such investments are not insured by the Federal Deposit Insurance Corporation.